adnan8474/front-end111/poctify-codeshare/README.md

 Visit `http://localhost:5173` to view the app.
 Upload a CSV or XLSX file matching the template in `public/template.csv`.
+Numeric Excel date values are also supported and will be converted automatically during parsing.

 ## Build & Deploy